Opera Campi is specialized in making only hemp-based garments and fabrics. Why?

 According to scientific studies, hemp is the most durable natural textile, namely it withstands more washes than linen and cotton.
 Its durability is proven by so many century-old fabrics we have found, dating back to 1700.

-Today Hemp yarns are scarce and expensive.
-For this reason Hemp is not commonly used, or is used in cheaper variants (like cottonized or in few percentage).
+Today hemp yarns are scarce and expensive.
+For this reason hemp is not commonly used, or is used in cheaper, often chemically-treated variants (like 'cottonized’ varieties or fabrics with very low percentages of hemp).

 thermo-regulation, scientific explanation